efreesen/active_repository/README.md

 ActiveRepository was designed so you can build your Business Models without depending on any ORM.
 It by default saves your data in memory using ActiveHash (https://github.com/zilkey/active_hash).
 Then when you decide which ORM you want to use you only have to connect ActiveRepository with it.

-Currently it only works with ActiveRecord.
-We are working on mongoid support.
+Currently it only works with ActiveRecord and/or Mongoid.

 It also has the advantage of letting you test directly in memory, with no need to save data on disk, which gives a great boost to your test suite speed.

+Here are some data for comparison:

+* ActiveRepository:
+  Finished in 0.63357 seconds
+  78 examples, 0 failures

+* ActiveRecord:
+  Finished in 3.78 seconds
+  78 examples, 0 failures

+* Mongoid:
+  Finished in 5.25 seconds
+  78 examples, 0 failures

 ## Requirements